Miffyli/stable-baselines/docs/guide/examples.rst

 You can access original Tensorflow Variables with function ``get_parameter_list``.

-Following example uses these functions to implement a simple `evolution strategy <http://blog.otoro.net/2017/10/29/visual-evolution-strategies/>`_ for solving ``CartPole-v1`` environment.
+Following example demonstrates reading parameters, modifying some of them and loading them to model by implementing `evolution strategy <http://blog.otoro.net/2017/10/29/visual-evolution-strategies/>`_ for solving ``CartPole-v1`` environment.
+The initial guess for parameters is obtained by running A2C policy gradient updates on the model.

 .. code-block:: python